Tier list as of April 2025

 A buffer with an evasion tank spin, Mita is a decent option as a support.
 He is unfortunately held back due to superior options existing on all fronts, but his unique ability to buff the Attack and Support stats allow him a niche use case for very specific teams.
 Unfortunately, these teams don't actually need buffs, or a tank, to function properly.
 To even access his buffing capabilities requires him to apply the debuff [Illusion] to the enemy, which allows him to automatically dodge an attack from them and gain a stack of [Energize].
 With 3 stacks of [Energize], his next secondary attack will instead launch his buff to the closest ally.
 However, the buff decays over time, losing a stack every 5 seconds.
 With all these conditional and positional requirements, the question of whether it's worth all that effort certainly comes to mind.

-• Unique and Strong Buff
+• Solid Buff

 Koishi Kohinata